SteveBenz/ScrapMechanicLogicGateSimulator/readme.md

 `Shift-F4` - Completely clear the circuit including clearing timers.
 In the game, this can only be done by putting an object on the lift.

 Gates with a white background indicates it's in the "True" state and those with a gray background are in the "False" state.
 Connections can be light blue or dark blue, and they indicate what the state of the input object was at the start of the tick.
 You use that color to understand why the logic gate is in the state that it's in.
+It doesn't signify anything that's visible in-game.

 If you didn't quite get that, here's the dance-remix.
 Note that all the pictures you see here have accompanying pre-built circuits.
 They're in the `tutorials` folder.